AppetizerDavid Scott AllenProvencal RecipesTaste

 • In a large mixing bowl, using the same beaters (no need to wash), beat the cheese until smooth (the veins of blue cheese will still be somewhat lumpy), then slowly beat in the light cream until smooth and creamy.

-• Take a third of the beaten whites and stir in to loosen the cheese mixture.
+• Stir in a third of the beaten whites to loosen the cheese mixture.

-• Then gently fold in remaining whites until fully incorporated.
+• Then, gently fold in the remaining whites until fully incorporated.

-• Remove gelée from the refrigerator and unmold using a thin spatula to release the sides and using the parchment to lift out onto a cutting board.
+• Remove the gelée from the refrigerator and unmold using a thin spatula to release the sides.
+Use the parchment to lift it out onto a cutting board.

-• Cover verrines in plastic and refrigerate until ready to serve.
+• Cover the verrines in plastic and refrigerate until ready to serve.

-• 20 minutes before serving, bring them to room temperature.
+• About 20 minutes before serving, bring them to room temperature.

 • Top each with a spring of crystallized rosemary and serve, preferably with a Sauternes.